Mihaels-Doronins/water-level-sensor-arduino/README.md

 # water-level-sensor-arduino

-Simple arduino based water level detecting algorithm.
+Simple Arduino-based water level detecting algorithm.

-You can connect squeaker or light diode and algorithm will change squeaking/flashing frequency.
-All coefficients have been founded manually.
-You can change them to get best result for you.
+You can connect a squeaker or light diode and the algorithm will change the squeaking/flashing frequency.
+All coefficients have been found manually.
+You can change them to get the best result for you.

 [Check out the video how it works](https://www.instagram.com/p/CcIEembo_Lb/)